HiPreNets: High-Precision Neural Networks through Progressive Training: High-Precision Neural Networks

 It is admittedly not difficult to beat an untuned fully connected network in performance, so we also compare our results to the results obtained by the Kolmogorov-Arnold networks (KANs) and fully connected networks presented in \cite{liu2025kan}, which are evaluated on the same Feynman dataset.
 As previously mentioned, instead of having fixed activation functions like standard fully connected networks, KANs learn the nonlinearities themselves through trainable 1D spline functions at each neuron.

-For each dataset, an initial predictor neural network as well as three refinement networks were initialized and trained.
+For each Feynman function dataset, an initial predictor neural network as well as three refinement networks were initialized and trained.
 All networks contain five hidden layers with five neurons each and use tanh as their activation function.
 Each network was trained using BFGS as the optimizer with 25000 maximum iterations.
 We run each simulation for three different random seeds and report the results for the seed that provided the lowest validation error.

 The initial RMSE and final RMSE after the training the HiPreNets are compared to each other for the different validation datasets in Table \ref{tab:metrics_table}.
 We also compare the number of parameters needed for each model.
 As previously mentioned, in training a HiPreNet, multiple neural networks are trained sequentially and are then combined to create a final model for inference.
 In Table \ref{tab:metrics_table}, the ``Parameters per Training" column indicates the number of parameters in each individual neural network, while the ``Total Model Size" column indicates the total number of parameters in the final model.
-It is not precisely clear the exact number of parameters used in each KAN from \cite{liu2025kan}, so we report an estimate based on the authors' presented figures in the ``KAN Model Size" column in Table \ref{tab:metrics_table}.
+It is not precisely clear the exact number of parameters used in each KAN from \cite{liu2025kan}, so we report an estimate based on the authors' presented figures in the ``KAN Model Size" column.
+Following from this, we note that this comparison is approximate, as the KAN results are taken directly from \cite{liu2025kan} rather than a re-implementation, and differences in aspects such as the training budget and optimizer settings may exist.
+Nonetheless, the comparison is still informative as an order-of-magnitude benchmark against a recent advanced architecture evaluated on the same dataset.

 The change in RMSE as more refinement networks are trained is visualized in Figure \ref{fig:initialsimulations}(a).
 In all cases, each refinement network successively reduces the error.
 By the addition of the final refinement network, the final RMSE obtained is lower than the best reported RMSE in \cite{liu2025kan}.
 For Function I.6.2 in particular, by the addition of the final refinement network, the MSE (1.832e-08 RMSE = 3.356e-16 MSE) has reached near machine epsilon (2.220e-16) for 64-bit double precision.